Los Angeles Sex Crime Defense Lawyer

 It's the crime of sexual intercourse with another individual who did not freely consent to the intercourse.
 This lack of consent can occur in a few different types of circumstances.

-• The third circumstance occurs when the other person is incapable of giving consent due to being under the influence of alcohol, drugs, or an anesthetic substance, and this was known or reasonably should have reasonably been known
+- The third circumstance occurs when the other person is incapable of giving consent due to being under the influence of alcohol, drugs, or an anesthetic substance, and this was known or reasonably should have been known

-The prosecution needs to be able to prove each and every one of these sex crime elements of the criminal offense beyond a reasonable doubt in order for you to be convicted at trial.
+The prosecution needs to be able to prove every one of these sex crime elements of the criminal offense beyond a reasonable doubt for you to be convicted at trial.

-It is for this reason that an understanding of all of the elements of an offense by a Los Angeles sex crime attorney is critical to prepare a legal defense strategy for your case.
+For this reason, understanding all of the elements of an offense by a Los Angeles sex crime attorney is critical to preparing a legal defense strategy for your case.

 For the sex crime of rape in Los Angeles, the elements are:

-• (1) You engaged sexual intercourse with a woman
+- (1) You engaged in sexual intercourse with a woman

 To consent, a woman must act freely and voluntarily and know the nature of the act.
 A woman who initially consents to an act of intercourse may change her mind during the act.